-As an email validation company, we love email with passion.
+As an email validation company, we love email.
 With a team from around the world, it’s our primary communication channel.
 We never get tired of talking about email, and Inbox Zero is such an intriguing topic.

 What is Inbox Zero?

 Coined back in 2007, by productivity expert Merlin Mann, Inbox Zero is an email management strategy.
 It aims at helping us clear all the messages in our inbox daily, so “we can focus on doing our best creative work.”

 But is that really what Inbox Zero does?
 Where do ZeroBouncers stand?
 Keep reading – everyone responded, including our CEO Liviu Tanase.

 Of course, I collected all these answers via email. 😊

 Brian Minick, Chief Operating Manager

 Ha!
 I think you already know how I stand on this.

 My goal every single day is to have 0 inbox emails.
 As soon as I get there, boom, it’s at 12 again!
 I strive to get to 0, but wow, is it tough to keep up with it.

 Usually, I wake up and have between 75-100 emails that I generally just need to mark as read.
 Maybe only three or five are important and need my attention.